-As we were walking to the park entry for the waterfall, George told me that while I was inside, he would organise a motorbike to take me through to Adeta on the Togo side of the border, where I could get a car to Lome.
+As we were walking to the park entry for the waterfall, George told me that while I was inside, he would organise a motorbike to take me through to Adeta in Togo, where I could get a car to Lome.
 This meant I could enjoy the waterfall without having to worry about my next move.
 Fabulous!

 The staff at the park entrance were super cruisy and pleasant.
 They let me leave my bag with them so I could enjoy the hike unencumbered, then they even offered me a free guide.
 I think that was probably more so that I wouldn’t wander off into an area that I hadn’t paid to see, because they’d told me it was too late in the day to go into one of the areas.

 My guide was a young boy named Ric.
 I found out on the walk that he was not a real guide, but just a high school kid trying to make extra money during the holidays by pressuring people into giving him tips.
 He did tell me that the local name for the falls was Agamasta, which means ‘allow me to flow’.
 The waterfall was lovely and even had a rainbow accompanying it!
 What was strange is that the super-powerful waterfall was cascading into a small calm lake.

 When I got back to the entrance, George was there waiting for me.
 True to his word, he’d organised a motorbike to take me through to Togo.
 Before heading to the border, he took me to his friend’s guesthouse, so I could get some WiFi and let my host in Lome know that I was on the way.
 George had been a massive help and had asked for nothing in return.
 What an awesome guy.